GNPower/Vitis/README.md

 - **Supported Platforms:** Currently only supports creating platforms from XSA files.
 Fixed platforms and platform-to-platform creation are not yet implemented.
 - **Operating Systems:** Tested on Linux and Windows (via Git Bash/WSL).
 Native Windows command prompt may have issues.

-## Contributing

-Contributions are welcome!
-Please submit issues and pull requests on GitHub.

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.